 - constraints (List of Pyomo constraint data objects) Constraints used to generate strongly connected components. - variables (List of Pyomo variable data objects) Variables that may participate in strongly connected components.
-If not provided, all variables in the constraints will be used. - include_fixed (Bool) Indicates whether fixed variables will be included when identifying variables in constraints.
+If not provided, all variables in the constraints will be used. - include\fixed (Bool, optional) Indicates whether fixed variables will be included when identifying variables in constraints. - igraph (IncidenceGraphInterface, optional) Incidence graph containing (at least) the provided constraints and variables.

-Tuple of BlockData, list-of-variables - Blocks containing the variables and constraints of every strongly connected component, in a topological order.
+Tuple of \BlockData, list-of-variables - Blocks containing the variables and constraints of every strongly connected component, in a topological order.
 The variables are the "input variables" for that block.

+pyomo.contrib.incidence\analysis.scc\solver.solve\strongly\connected\components(block, \, solver=None, solve\kwds=None, use\calc\var=True, calc\var\kwds=None)

-pyomo.contrib.incidence_analysis.scc_solver.solve_strongly_connected_components(block, solver=None, solve_kwds=None, calc_var_kwds=None) Solve a square system of variables and equality constraints by solving strongly connected components individually.
+Solve a square system of variables and equality constraints by solving strongly connected components individually.